tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 **Multi action** button contains many useful actions.
 Specific to SBOM:
 - **Info** will display an in-depth information page.
 See *Info page* below
-- **Dive In** will change the current root element in table and in graph
+- **Dive In** will change the current root element in table and in graph (with redraw)
 - **Export to CycloneDX** (XML or JSON) and **Export to SPDX** (JSON)

-SBOMs can be exported in CycloneDX format on both the Inspect/Browse and Detailed pages, while SPDX format is available only on the Inspect/Browse page and it is experimental.
+SBOMs can be exported in CycloneDX format (XML and JSON) on both the Inspect/Browse and Detailed pages.
+SPDX format (JSON) is available only on the Inspect/Browse page and is currently experimental.

 ### Info Page